-Particulars: Lifeguard-protected beach is available at Head of the Meadow Beach in summer.
-Limited restroom facilities are available at Head of the Meadow Beach in summer only.
+Particulars: Limited restroom facilities are available at Head of the Meadow Beach in summer only.
+Lifeguards are typically on duty from late summer to Labor Day.

 Directions: Traveling north on Route 6, proceed .25 mile north from Cape Cod Light/Highland Road exit.
 Look for the brown and white Head of the Meadow Beach sign on the right.
 Turn right and proceed two miles to the beach and bike trail head.
 Other areas of interest nearby include Pilgrim Heights (one mile further north on Route 6) and High Head (.5 mile further north beyond Pilgrim Heights).